 We consider a setup where the occurrence of a terminal event that invalidates the measurement of interest is recorded at some landmark time $\tau$ after randomization to treatment $A$.
 When such an event has not occurred prior to the landmark time the measurement of interest is meaningful and can be obtained at this landmark time.

 In this context, we denote the first occurrence of an event that invalidates the measurement of interest by $T^\ast$.
-The subjects in the trial may also drop-out at some time-point after randomization either due to trial closeout or for other reasons.
-We denote this censoring time by $C$ and let $T=T^{\ast}\wedge C$ denote the first time either censoring or an event occurs.
-We also let $\Delta=I(T^\ast\leq C)$ denote the indicator of whether censoring or an event is observed.

 Furthermore, in the scenario $T^\ast\ge\tau$ where a meaningful clinical measurement of interest exists, we denote this measurement by $Y$.
-We note that in this scenario $Y$ may not be observed either due to censoring before $\tau$, $(C<\tau)$, or if measurement is not obtained for other reasons.
-We let $R$ be the indicator of whether $Y$ is observed ($R=1$) or not ($R=0$).
-We note that with this notation $R=1$ entails $T>\tau$.

-In this setup, we envisage a treatment intervention $A=a$ where we observe the counterfactual $\potential{T^{\ast}}{a}$ as well as the counterfactual $\potential{Y}{a}$ when $\potential{T^{\ast}}{a}\geq \tau$.
+For a treatment intervention $A=a$ we define the counterfactual event-time $\potential{T^{\ast}}{a}$ as well as the counterfactual outcome $\potential{Y}{a}$ when $\potential{T^{\ast}}{a}\geq \tau$.